 - i.
-Nava and Mohtasham provided details and the presentation regarding the new Energy Dashboard.
-The process will be used to capture the college's electricity, water and gas usage. - ii.
 Agah provided an update regarding the dashboard as part of the Integrated Energy Master Plan.
-DLR had the framework for the dashboard a couple of weeks ago. - iii.
+DLR had the framework for the dashboard a couple of weeks ago. - ii.
 The Energy Calculations from the last year will be submitted to the state on January 27, 2022.
-The usage for the last fiscal year was calculated and the data was entered into the reports provided to the council.
+The usage for the last fiscal year was calculated and the data was entered into the reports provided to the council. - iii.
+Mohtasham stated the process is more than 95% done in regards to collecting the information and doing the meter mapping.
+There are some unknown metering and feedback from the campuses that is needed.
+DLR put together a draft dashboard.
+FPD is working collectively with the District IT on the Dashboard and how it will be hosted in our system.